dbaelz/BinauralMixer/README.md

 # Binaural Mixer
-A command line tool to mix an audio track with binaural.
-It uses SoX under the hood.
+A command line tool to mix an audio track with binaural beats and effects.
+It uses [SoX](http://sox.sourceforge.net/) under the hood.

 ## Features